ebezzam/slm-controller/README.md

 - [Holoeye LC 2012](https://holoeye.com/lc-2012-spatial-light-modulator/)

-Note that if anything goes wrong with the communication with those devices the phase maps are simply plotted instead of being shown on the devices themselves.
+Note that if anything goes wrong with the communication with those devices, the phase maps are simply plotted to the screen using `matplotlib` instead of being shown on the devices themselves.

 ## Installation

-### Adafruit and Nokia SLMs installation

-The target platform is a Raspberry Pi.
+The supported platforms for the different SLMs are summarized below:

+- Adafruit 1.8" TFT LCD: Raspberry Pi
+- Nokia 5110 LCD: Raspberry Pi
+- Holoeye LC 2012: Windows

 After cloning this repository, you can install the necessary dependencies by running the following script:

 ```sh
 ./env_setup.sh